snhmibby/frontend-mentor/Readme.md

-Another Hugo site for displaying my frontend-mentor challenge solutions.
+A Hugo site for displaying my frontend-mentor challenge solutions.
 Download a challenge zip and place it in challenges/ then run ./challenge.sh install 'challenge-name'

 And it will: